 WooCommerce Installation process:

-1. Find the Plugins section on your dashboard and click the Add New button.
+- Find the Plugins section on your dashboard and click the Add New button.
 Once you’re on the Add New page, locate the search bar and type in WooCommerce.
 It should pop out as one of the first results.

-1. Click the WooCommerce title or the More Details link.
+- Click the WooCommerce title or the More Details link.
 Be sure to recap the detailed installation notes and plugin documentation.
 Then, click on Install Now.

-For a manual installation, download WooCommerce through the WordPress plugin page directly and upload it to your web hosting server with a File Transfer Protocol application (FTP) following the installation instructions set by WordPress.
+For a manual installation, download WooCommerce through the WordPress plugin page directly and upload it to your web hosting server with a File Transfer Protocol application (FTP) following the installation instructions set by WordPress. - Give it a moment to install and, once done, click the Activate button.
+Once the plugin has been activated, you can proceed with the WooCommerce setup.

-WooCommerce Setup
+WooCommerce setup

 When your WooCommerce plugin is installed and activated, it will prompt you to run the WooCommerce setup wizard.
 We’ll detail each step separately in the following section.
 As WooCommerce receives further updates, the setup layout may change.

-Note: if the application doesn’t launch automatically, you can find it in the WooCommerce > Help > Setup Wizard section.
+If the application doesn’t launch automatically, you can find it in the WooCommerce > Help > Setup Wizard section.

 Setup process:

-1. Setup store details
+- Setup store details

 At the start of the setup wizard, you’ll have to add your business address.
 Fill in your country of operations, address, and postal code.
-If you’re running an exclusively online business – such as print-on-demand – add your home address instead.
+If you’re running an exclusively online business – such as Print on Demand – add your home address instead.

-1. Choose industry
+- Choose industry

 In the following section, you will have to choose your retail industry – clothing, electronics, art, etc. Simply check any that apply to your store.
 If your industry is not listed, you can check Other and write a detailed description of the nature of your service.